 Step 3: Add two small handfuls of aquarium gravel to the mason jar.

 Step 4: Sprinkle glitter into your water.
 Put the lid on and shake it up.
 Remove any clumpy glitter with a spoon.

-Step 5: Add your mermaid figurine and plastic aquarium plants.
+Step 5: Add your figurine and plastic aquarium plants.
 You only need two pieces of a plant per mason jar.